Key Takeaways

 Getting ready for colonoscopy prep

-Patients should have a conversation with their provider about the procedure and ask any questions as far in advance as possible.
-During this conversation, patients will be given a series of instructions about how and when to prepare for the procedure.
-Often these instructions involve steps that need to be taken 24-48 hours before the procedure itself.
+Patients should carefully review the instructions that are provided to them by their physician or care team.
+These instructions include information about how and when to prepare for the procedure.
+Often these instructions involve steps that need to be taken 48-72 hours before the procedure itself.

-The most common method of colonoscopy prep involves a low fiber diet in the days leading up to the prep, and drinking large amounts of a liquid laxative solution on the evening before the scheduled procedure.
-For that reason, patients should not wait until the night before or the morning of their colonoscopy to begin reading any provided instructions.
+The most common method of colonoscopy preparation involves a low fiber diet in the days leading up to the procedure and drinking large amounts of a liquid laxative solution the afternoon/evening before (and sometimes the morning of) the procedure.
+For this reason, patients should not wait until the night before or the morning of their colonoscopy to begin reading any provided instructions.

 In the days leading up to the procedure, patients will need to follow a colonoscopy prep diet, which means consuming clear liquids and avoiding solid foods for 24 hours.